 Flipping through the book to the winter section I found a great recipe for dried mushroom bolognese made with porcini powder and I got to thinking: lobster mushrooms are coming up in Minnesota like gang-busters.
 What if I just made a bolognese with straight lobster mushrooms?
 After that I was off to the races.

 It took a couple variations (and a lot of lobster mushrooms) to make a version I was happy with, but the end result was a fun way to showcase the mild taste of lobsters in a mushroom-centric dish.
 There are a few key points to making a good one that I'll go over with you though.

-- Lastly, how the dish is executed at the end is important, specifically the adding a small amount tomato to the finshed dish before the final tossing with gnocchi and seasoning.
-A little splash of tomato just adds a little something, it really needs it, and it’s how I typically finsh bolognese when I pick it up at a restaurant.
+Lastly, how the dish is executed at the end is important, specifically the adding a small amount tomato to the finished dish before the final tossing with gnocchi and seasoning.
+A little splash of tomato just adds a little something, it really needs it, and it's how I typically finish bolognese when I serve it at a restaurant.